spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-ios-using-spokestack/index.md

 ---
 title: Porting the Alexa Minecraft Skill to iOS Using Spokestack
 date: '2020-06-08T00:00:04.000Z'
-description: A tutorial on porting the Minecraft skill from the Alexa examples to a mobile app.
+description: Make a voice-based app for smart speakers.
+Spokestack makes it easy to convert a smart speaker voice app to a mobile app.
+Follow our process.
 tags: Engineering, Tutorial
 author: daniel
 draft: false